-A city spotlight on Dakar, Senegal’s sultry capital city, where French, Wolof, and North African influence meets local ingredients in the kitchen—and on the street.
+Get to know Senegalese food in Dakar, where French, Wolof, and North African influence meets local ingredients in the kitchen—and on the street.
+Here’s what to eat in Senegal.

 Hand-carved pirogues on the beach in Ngor, in Dakar